nvinay123/Healthcare-Management-System-A-Full-Stack-Implementation-with-Node.js-React-and-MongoDB/README.md

 Backend:

 Install Dependencies:
-Navigate to the backend directory (where server.js is located) and run: // npm install
-This installs dependencies like express, mongoose, and cors.
+Navigate to the backend directory (where server.js is located) and run This installs dependencies like express, mongoose, and cors.

+npm install

 Start MongoDB:
-Start your local MongoDB server: mongod
+Start your local MongoDB server.
 Alternatively, use a MongoDB cloud service like MongoDB Atlas.

+mongod

 Run the Server:
 Start the backend server: